coryjamesfisher/Udacity-FSWD-Linux-Server-Config/README.md

 # Udacity-FSWD-Linux-Server-Config

 # The IP address and SSH port so your server can be accessed by the reviewer:
-Please give me your public key so that I can put it on the server.
-(Since it requires key based auth)
+I have attached private key to the review notes.
+Password authentication is disabled so you will need to use it.
-After I add it I will also give you the password so that you may use sudo commands...
-Or if you prefer I can force your password to expire and you can enter your own.
+I have also attached a temporary password so that you may use sudo commands.
+I have set it to expired, you will have to enter a new password.
-Then you should be able to:
+Here is the command to ssh to the server:
-`ssh -i YOUR_PUBLIC_KEYFILE -p 2200 grader@54.197.209.114`
+`ssh -i udacity_review.rsa -p 2200 grader@54.197.209.114`

 # Port Configurations
 The ssh server is running on port 2200.